socketry/timers/README.md

 ## License

-Copyright (c) 2012-2016 Celluloid timers project developers (given in the file AUTHORS.md).
+Copyright (c) 2012-2017 Timers Developers (given in the file AUTHORS.md).

 Distributed under the MIT License.
 See LICENSE file for further details.